PRAMS Data Release Notes

 2019 PRAMS

 The number of completed interviews for the 2019 survey is smaller than normal.
 The first 6 months of PRAMS 2019 data collection did not meet CDC's data quality standards due to issues with the data collection contractor.
 These issues were resolved, and the last 6 months met the CDC quality standards and the response rate requirement for weighted data.
 CDC recommended only releasing the 6-month dataset containing July - December births.
+Note: with the 2020 data load HHDW applied a constant multiplier (2) to the final weights in 2019 so that the counts and average annual estimated population will more accurately reflect a full year of births.

 Because the sample size for 2019 is considerably smaller, many indicators may not be reportable for 2019.
 In these cases, users should consider aggregating years or reducing the number of filters selected to improve reliability and availability of the data.